corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 dsl.input(new MyState(new UniqueIdentifier(), List.of(alice), "input 1"), notary);
 ```

-* Creates a new `StateAndRef` with the passed in transaction id (`txId`) and adds it to the transaction.
+* Creates a new `StateAndRef` with the passed-in transaction id (`txId`) and adds it to the transaction.
 This is useful if your contract verification validates any transaction ids.

 **Kotlin**